SoyaChunkz/Hospital-Management-System-JavaSwing-MySql-master/README.md

-# Project: – Hospital Management System
+# Project: – Administration of Public Health Care
 ### Hospital management system is a java project.
 Here, in this system, you can perform the actions that you usually see in the hospital You can do the following features:

 - Login